Skip to main content

 menu

-SCORE: Study Coordinators Organization for Research & Education
+Study Coordinators Organization for Research and Education (SCORE)

 Study Coordinators Organization for Research and Education (SCORE) provides support and regular networking opportunities to clinical research coordinators and staff working in an academic setting.